AnkitSharma-007/blogsite/README.md

     }

+# Create the blog service
+We will create a service to handle our the database operation.
+Create a new service using the command shown below.

+    ng g s services/blog

+Open the [`src/app/services/blog.service.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L2-L5) file and add the following import definitions.

+    import { AngularFirestore } from  '@angular/fire/firestore';
+    import { Post } from  '../models/post';
+    import { map } from  'rxjs/operators';
+    import { Observable } from  'rxjs';

+Inject the `AngularFirestore` in the constructor.

+    constructor(private db: AngularFirestore) { }

+Now we will add the method to create a new post.
+The method to add a new blog post is shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L14-L17](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/blog.service.ts#L14-L17).
+Put this method in `blog.service.ts` file.

+    createPost(post: Post) {
+      const postData = JSON.parse(JSON.stringify(post));
+      return this.db.collection('blogs').add(postData);
+    }

 # Install CkEditor package
 We will use [CKEditor](https://ckeditor.com/) for adding and editing our blog post.
 CKEditor is a Smart WYSIWYG editor which provides us great editing capabilities.